-A competition should not only be well prepared in terms of sports, but also in terms of organisation.
+Competition should not only be well prepared in terms of sports, but also in terms of organization.
 Apart from preparing for the competition in training, you should also think about what you have to pack in your sports bag for the big day and what basic rules you have to follow.

-This is a one-piece suit which must not cover the knees or elbows.
+This is a one-piece suit that must not cover the knees or elbows.
 Many clubs provide their athletes with singlets, which are usually also printed with the logo or the name of the club.

 Furthermore, sporty shoes are obligatory.
 This does not mean that you have to wear classic weightlifting shoes, other sports shoes are also allowed.

-Therefore, the following tools are rather optional and should only be used if you use them in training.
+Therefore, the following tools are rather optional and should only be used if you use them regularly in training.

 - Weightlifting belt: This is only worn over the lifter jersey and must not be wider than 12 cm.

-- Wrist wraps
+- Wrist Wraps

-- Knee sleeves
+- Knee Sleeves